geovedi/book-notes/2021/fuzz.notes.md

 - Wildlife Coexistence and Control
   - Introduction
     - The conversation revolves around the idea of eliminating mice from various environments and whether it's necessary or beneficial.
-    - Aaron, the narrator, visits Roger's property to collect wild mice for a study (SNE) and discusses the role of mice in ecosystems.
+    - Aaron, Mary, visits Roger's property to collect wild mice for a study (SNE) and discusses the role of mice in ecosystems.
   - Roger and His Farm
     - Roger runs a feed lot for cattle, dealing with mice infestations and the challenges they pose to his operations.
     - Roger's practical approach involves coexistence with rodents and recognizing their role in the ecosystem.